access-ci-org/Basic_Cluster/doc/README.md

 XCBC Overview
 =============

-The XCBC project is blah.
+The XCBC project is designed to provide the basic software necessary to create and HPC environment similar to that found on XSEDE resources, with open-source software and a minimum of fuss.

-We use the OpenHPC repositories (link) for setup of the cluster management software and blah.
+We use the OpenHPC repositories (link) for setup of the cluster management software and scheduler.

 Ansible is used in this toolkit to provide an idempotent, non-invasive method of managing the cluster headnode.
 Ideally, the admin installing the cluster